kadiace/CS479-Assignment_3/README.md

   <img width="500" alt="image" src="./assets/images/task2_output_example.png")
   </p>

- it could be due to an overflow problem with the linalg.sqrtm function in the most recent version of scipy.
-It has been observed that scipy version 1.7.3 does not have this issue.
-To fix this, you should reinstall scipy to the specific version by running the command: pip install scipy==1.7.3.

 ❗️ If you face **negative FID** values, it might be due to an overflow issue with the `linalg.sqrtm` function in the latest version of `scipy`.
 We've observed that `scipy` version 1.7.3 works correctly.
 To fix the issue, reinstall scipy to 1.7.3 version by running the command: `pip install scipy=1.7.3`.